Y0hn/RD/README.md

 		Nameless city of primordial Lizardmen which were worshiped like gods, guarded by Sand-elemental "That is not dead which can eternal lie, And with strange aeons even death may die."
 											- mad arab Abdul Alhazred
+		Herbert West - Reanimator using some sullution to revive dead (killed by own headless scientist) bodies had to be fresh othervice they would turn into mindless monsters